 - Support: You must have provided more than half of the individual's total support during the year.

 Use this FREE Tool to Find Out Who Is Your Qualifying Relative Now!

 The tax tool below will help you determine whether or not someone is your Qualifying Relative.
-Read the question and simply answer with Yes or No and follow the next step until you get the answer you are looking for!
+Read the questions and simply answer with Yes or No and follow the steps until you get the answer you are looking for!

 Qualifying Relative Special Cases